-10 3GPP TR 22.836: Study on Asset Tracking
+GPP TR 22.836: Study on Asset Tracking

-1 coverage with fewer access points and better handle mobility scenarios than RLAN.
-Moreover, 2 proven SIM authentication offers a higher security framework.

-3 Video remains the core IMT application in the enterprise and retail sector.
-For security, connecting

-- 4 video surveillance cameras inside and outside enterprise buildings is commonplace in enterprise and - 5 retail locations.
-Wirelessly connecting video cameras is more cost-efficient than trenching cables in - 6 a large campus environment.

-7 Cameras on the street or inside a shopping mall capture the crowd image, count the number of

-- 8 people in the image, classify them into customer personas such as a parent interested in children's 9 goods, an elderly interested in a hobby, and so on, predict their near-future traffic patterns, and - 10 identify potential customers visiting each individual shop.
-Based on the area-specific potential - 11 customers, the retailers can optimize their operations: increasing, decreasing, or reallocating selling - 12 staff, adjusting the selling goods or restaurant menus, and discounting products to avoid being - 13 wasted.
-A 4-D map that shows the area-wise distribution of people with their demographic - 14 attributes, e.g., sex and age, will facilitate short-term predictions about potential customers and their 15 - product/service demands (Figure 5.4.1).
-Cameras are connected to a network either wirelessly or wired.
-Mobile network connected cameras are preferable as they provide greater convenience - 16 because they are not restricted to locations where installation, network coverage, security, and 17 - 18 power supply can be a problem.
-Mobile cameras also provide flexibility for a special event and reconfigured monitoring areas.
-Technical challenges with mobile cameras are that they need high 19

-- 20 airlink capacity, particularly in uplink direction, which is atypical for cellular mobile network. - 21 Assuming a full-HD image resolution and Motion JPEG compression, the data rate from one - 22 camera would be about 45-60 Mbit/s.
+- 1 coverage with fewer access points and better handle mobility scenarios than RLAN.
+Moreover, - 2 proven SIM authentication offers a higher security framework. - 3 Video remains the core IMT application in the enterprise and retail sector.
+For security, connecting - 4 video surveillance cameras inside and outside enterprise buildings is commonplace in enterprise and - 5 retail locations.
+Wirelessly connecting video cameras is more cost-efficient than trenching cables in - 6 a large campus environment. - 7 Cameras on the street or inside a shopping mall capture the crowd image, count the number of - 8 people in the image, classify them into customer personas such as a parent interested in children's - 9 goods, an elderly interested in a hobby, and so on, predict their near-future traffic patterns, and - identify potential customers visiting each individual shop.
+Based on the area-specific potential - 11 customers, the retailers can optimize their operations: increasing, decreasing, or reallocating selling - staff, adjusting the selling goods or restaurant menus, and discounting products to avoid being - wasted.
+A 4-D map that shows the area-wise distribution of people with their demographic - 14 attributes, e.g., sex and age, will facilitate short-term predictions about potential customers and their - product/service demands (Figure 5.4.1).
+Cameras are connected to a network either wirelessly or - wired.
+Mobile network connected cameras are preferable as they provide greater convenience - because they are not restricted to locations where installation, network coverage, security, and - power supply can be a problem.
+Mobile cameras also provide flexibility for a special event and - reconfigured monitoring areas.
+Technical challenges with mobile cameras are that they need high - airlink capacity, particularly in uplink direction, which is atypical for cellular mobile network. - Assuming a full-HD image resolution and Motion JPEG compression, the data rate from one - camera would be about 45-60 Mbit/s.
 A typical area such as a medium-size building with about - 23 100-150 tenants would require 600-800 cameras.
-This means that the total image traffic would be in - 24 the region of 27-48 Gbit/s.

-25 In addition, AI/ML may be applied to make intelligent decisions and quick responses by the area 26 owners.
+This means that the total image traffic would be in - 24 the region of 27-48 Gbit/s. - 25 In addition, AI/ML may be applied to make intelligent decisions and quick responses by the area - owners.

-- FIGURE 5.4.1 - Heat Map Inside Supermarket
+Heat Map Inside Supermarket

-- 29 - Another private LTE and 5G application involve building automation for intelligent energy 30 - 31 management to reduce carbon footprint.
-For example, a building management system with remote - 32 IoT monitors to turn on/off lighting, and air conditioning/heating smartly can yield energy savings. - 33 Another IMT application with LTE/5G is push-to-talk (PTT) to improve mobile voice and data - 34 communication services.
-The online shopping experience may be enhanced with AR/VR for retail. - For example, a customer may be able to digitally project a piece of furniture at home or "try" on a 35 - 36 new pair of eyeglasses or clothes using a smartphone.
-While many AR/VR applications can be - 37 enabled on RLAN, these AR/VR applications can be enhanced in large outdoor and mobile settings - 38 with 5G.
+30 Another private LTE and 5G application involve building automation for intelligent energy

+31 management to reduce carbon footprint.
+For example, a building management system with remote

+- 32 IoT monitors to turn on/off lighting, and air conditioning/heating smartly can yield energy savings. - Another IMT application with LTE/5G is push-to-talk (PTT) to improve mobile voice and data - 34 communication services.
+The online shopping experience may be enhanced with AR/VR for retail. - For example, a customer may be able to digitally project a piece of furniture at home or "try" on a - 36 new pair of eyeglasses or clothes using a smartphone.
+While many AR/VR applications can be - enabled on RLAN, these AR/VR applications can be enhanced in large outdoor and mobile settings - 38 with 5G.

-1 Time resiliency for financial enterprises
+5.4.1 Time resiliency for financial enterprises

-- 2 Financial markets require precise and verifiable timing on trades to meet regulatory oversight, - 3 maintain precise records and prevent fraud.
+- 2 Financial markets require precise and verifiable timing on trades to meet regulatory oversight. - 3 maintain precise records and prevent fraud.
 A timing resiliency service can support these time - 4 constraints by synced time stamps and traceability to UTC.
-The 5G system could provide efficient - 5 time resiliency, and this can work as either a replacement or backup for other time services such as - 6 GNSS or fiber11.
+The IMT-2020 system could provide - 5 efficient time resiliency, and this can work as either a replacement or backup for other time services - such as GNSS or fiber.
 Figure 5.4.2 illustrates an example scenario.
+6